~AROUND THE FARM~

 Tall variety of Pinks and turtle shell in Sue's rock garden

-Images of some of our lovely flowers - May 2008
+Images of some of our colorful flowers

 Decker Terrier